chrisma/RepositoryGuideLite/README.md

 Such major changes are not possible from within the tool with the current implementation, but would require users to download the tool's source code and host it on their own server.
 All the same, it is not feasible to try and add such functionality to the current implementation, as its tech stack does not work well with the required level of interactivity and creative freedom.

-## What the tool should offer/goal of the project/Requirements
+## Goal & Requirements of the Prototype

 Instead, it was decided to try and prototype a new approach to the RepositoryGuide using Jupyter notebooks, which are known for their interactive nature.
 Moving from Javascript to Python would also relax the barrier to entry for non-technical users, as Python and Jupyter notebooks in particular are already widely used in the data science community, which is certainly a group of users that would benefit from the RepositoryGuide.